uswds/uswds-site/pages/patterns/create-a-profile/overview.md

         <h3 class="usa-card__heading font-lang-lg pattern-card-heading"><a href="{{ site.baseurl }}/patterns/create-a-profile/name/">Provide their <b>name</b></a></h3>
       </header>
       <div class="usa-card__body font-lang-sm">
-        <p>The name pattern makes it as easy as possible for users to enter their name in the format required to validate their identity and to allow the collection of name elements in the most effective and least intrusive manner possible.</p>
+        <p>Help users to enter their name: allow users to enter their name in a way that supports the wide variety of name formats.</p>
       </div>
     </div>
   </li>